Heart Improvement Plan (HIP Streets)

 I unfortunately have not been able to attend to any of the public discussions about this project and while overall excited I do not understand why fourth is not being converted to a pedestrian only area.
 If the goal is improving the experience and bring in more tourism a pedestrian only area with inviting restaurant fronts and outdoor seating would serve this purpose as intensely (thinking Pearl St in Boulder).
 Just my thoughts but the idea of a traffic free zone sounds beyond appealing.
 I also agree with others on working to lower the speed limit and bring in more pedestrian crossings.

-CRedd asked 10 months ago
+CRedd asked about 1 year ago

 Thank you for providing feedback on the project.